 The Breitbach Catholic Thinkers & Leaders Program is a unique and vibrant four-year experience.
 Its goal is to challenge and engage the whole student, helping you to develop academically, spiritually, personally and socially while learning what it means to be a Catholic thinker and leader in today’s modern world.
 Made possible by a generous $15-million donation from Paul (’60) and Frances Breitbach, students have made a big impact at Loras and beyond since the first class of Breitbach scholars entered in the fall of 2007.

-Directed by the Rev. Douglas Wathier, S.T.D., the program is intended to put Catholic teachings into action.
+Directed by Amanda Osheim, Ph.D., the program is intended to put Catholic teachings into action.
 Enrolled students take part in special versions of a Modes of Inquiry (MOI) course and a Catholic Traditions course.
 They study some of the key thinkers of the Catholic intellectual tradition like Augustine, Thomas Aquinas and Teresa of Avila, investigating ideas about the meaning of life and how one makes a significant contribution to the world.

-Breitbach Catholic Thinkers & Leaders application materials and essay are due January 2.
+Breitbach Catholic Thinkers & Leaders application materials and essay must be received by December 21.

 Email or send in your 1,000 word essay describing your faith development and how you hope to live a life of faith and leadership, and a detailed list of your activities and involvements while in high school.

-Selected students will be interviewed on campus at a special Breitbach Scholarship Day in February.
+Selected students will be invited to be interviewed on campus in February.

 The Breitbach Catholic Thinkers & Leaders Program is comprised of 60 like-minded, but very diverse students, engaging in service leadership and academic work.
 You can major in anything from Media Studies and Education to Theology and Neuroscience.
 All participants have a shared experience by taking certain courses together as a cohort of 15 and receive a Catholic studies minor as they graduate.
 You will investigate Catholic thinkers and leaders such as Augustine, Francis of Assisi, Dorothy Day and John Paul II and their ideas about the meaning of life and how you can make a significant contribution to the world in your own way.